ssrbazpur/Envisioning-Yellow-Taxi-High-Demand-Areas-in-NYC-city/Operationalize/Flask app/README.md

 To Deploy the app you can run

->> gcloud app deploy
+> gcloud app deploy

 Follow the prompt instructions to set it up

->> gcloud app browse
+> gcloud app browse

-or Paste your url to new tab
 <h3>
 Why Flask?</h3>
 <ul><li>